-We’re updating our Dangerous, Affected, and Insanitary Buildings Policy to replace our existing policy.
-The new policy includes a few proposed changes.
+We've updated our Dangerous, Affected, and Insanitary Buildings Policy to replace our existing policy.
+We consulted on the draft policy, and made a few changes.

 This policy helps us ensure that buildings don’t endanger people